garethcheyne/HomeAssistant/UCTronics OLED Display/README.md

 # New Python Project (In Development)
-This part of the project is still under active devlelopment, and yet will not run on HAOS.
+This part of the project is still under active development, and yet will not run on HAOS.

 ## Some Teaser Screenshots.
 ### Splash Screen